Bachelor of Early Learning Program Development (Honours)

 In the Early Learning Program Development program we believe that learning is based on an intricate balance of theory and practice.
 The professional engagement placement experiences provide learning opportunities that can be expanded and clarified with the theoretical knowledge gleaned from classes.
 Each Professional Engagement course has a classroom tutorial and field placement component.

-Professional Engagement Placement courses are designed to be taken sequentially and many of which have a co-requisite course requirement indicated in parenthesis:
+Professional Engagement Placement courses are designed to be taken sequentially and many have a co-requisite course requirement indicated in parenthesis:

 ECE71025: Professional Engagement I

 ECE73005: Professional Engagement V (SOCS71020 Child, Family, & Community Literacy)